Byron Schenkman

 Byron Schenkman (born 1966) is an American harpsichordist, pianist, music director, and educator.
 Schenkman has recorded over 40 CDs and has won several awards and accolades.
 He co-founded the Seattle Baroque Orchestra, and was its artistic director.
-Schenkman currently directs a baroque and classical chamber music concert series, Byron Schenkman & Friends, and performs as a recitalist and concert soloist.
+Schenkman currently directs a baroque and classical chamber music concert series, Sound Salon, formerly Byron Schenkman & Friends, and performs as a recitalist and concert soloist.
 He also performs with chamber music ensembles, and is a teacher and lecturer.

 Early years

 Schenkman grew up in a musical family on a farm in Lafayette, Indiana.
 He graduated from the New England Conservatory, where he was a student of John Gibbons.
 He studied with Elisabeth Wright and Edward Auer at the Indiana University Jacobs School of Music, and earned a Master of Music degree with Honors in Performance.
 In 1990 he earned a Performer's Certificate in Harpsichord from Indiana University School of Music.
 In 1991 Schenkman was a finalist in the Cambridge Society for Early Music's International Mozart Competition.